open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Meter API

-To capture measurements using an instrument, you need an SDK that supports the `Meter` API, which consists of a set of constructors, the `Labels` function for building label sets, and the `RecordBatch` function for batch reporting.
+To produce measurements using an instrument, you need an SDK that supports the `Meter` API, which consists of a set of constructors, the `Labels` function for building label sets, and the `RecordBatch` function for batch reporting.
 Refer to the [sdk-facing OpenTelemetry